Connect with others who understand.

 Attainable

-An attainable goal is one that’s realistic for where you are in your recovery journey.
+An attainable goal is realistic for where you are in your recovery journey.
 It can help to break your goal down into smaller, more achievable steps.

 For example, practicing mindfulness strategies once a day may be an achievable goal to help you manage opioid cravings.